Akali27/Network_Connection_Monitor/README.md

 ## Network Connection Monitor

 This application monitors network connections and checks for any connected IP addresses that are on a list of malicious IPs or domain addresses.
-The application consists of two Python scripts, 'app.py' and 'ip_checker.py'.
+The application consists of two Python scripts, app.py and ip_checker.py files.

 ## Features